Having trouble understanding Medicare terms? Use our glossary of commonly used Medicare definitions and terms to get the answers you need.

-The period from October 15 to December 7 when you can enroll in a Medicare Advantage plan, Medicare Cost with Part D plan, or a stand-alone Prescription Drug Plan, or switch Medicare plans.
+The period from October 15 to December 7 when you can enroll in a Medicare Advantage plan or a stand-alone Prescription Drug Plan, or switch Medicare plans.

 A process to request your Medicare health plan to reconsider or perhaps change the decision of denying your request for coverage for the medical care coverage that you want.

 Centers for Medicare & Medicaid Services (CMS)

 The branch of the Department of Health and Human Services that administers Medicare.

 The part of the prescription drug benefit that kicks in after you have paid a certain amount in a calendar year.

 A stage in the Part D drug benefit during which you pay a certain percent of prescription drug costs set by Medicare.
 Also known as the “doughnut hole,” the gap begins after your costs reach an initial coverage limit and ends after you have paid enough to become eligible for catastrophic coverage.

 Certain medical equipment that is ordered by your doctor for use in your home.
 Some examples are walkers, wheelchairs, and hospital beds.